MagicalCornFlake/dzwonnik-2/README.md

 Dzwonnik 2's main functionality is fully implemented, however there are always ways to improve a program.

 * Implement a command for changing the bot command prefix
-* General refactorings to separate `main.py` into many smaller modules
 * Finish README.md (commands list is incomplete)
 * Add better docstrings and general commented documentation in the source code